Natsu01/EEISP/README.md

          * <filename>_number_nonzero_exp.txt      　　　# A list of genes that are expressed in more than at least one cell.
          * 10.0             # A threhsold for CDI (or EEI).
        ```
+### Installation
+EEISP is written in Python3 and can run without instllation.

 ### Example
 The sample data is included in `sample`.
    * `data.txt` The input matrix of scRNA-seq data.